victormartinez/victormartinez.github.io/content/blog/2020/2020-02-01-Escalando_pods_no_cluster_Kubernetes_de_acordo_com_o_periodo_do_dia/index.md

 ## Considerações Importantes

-It is important to be carefull regarding some points:

-1. **UTC vs LocalTime:** Configure the Dockerfile to use UTC time and consider it in the `schedule` property.

-2. **Click:** You can wrap the python code with [Click](https://click.palletsprojects.com/en/7.x/) to create an easy to use command line interface.

-3. **Configmaps:** The settings module use hardcoded values but it could easily take the values from a ConfigMap.

-4. **Non-root user:** Do not use root user for the Dockerfile.
-You can take the Dockerfile below as a starting point:

 É importante ter cuidado com alguns pontos:

 1. **UTC vs LocalTime:** Configure o Dockerfile para usar o horário UTC e considere-o na propriedade `schedule`.